- Department of Curriculum and Instruction

 Admission to a Teacher Education Program (TEP)

-Students must be formally admitted to a TEP.
-A formal, written application is required for admission to a specific program, and applications are available through the Office of Student Services located at 104 Carmichael Hall.
-Students who meet the following criteria may apply for admission to the teacher certification program in their area of study.
-However, meeting the minimum criteria does not guarantee admission to TEP.
+Admission to The University of Alabama does not qualify an individual for admission to the teacher education program (TEP) in the College of Education.
+Students must be formally admitted to the TEP.
+A formal, written application is required for admission to a specific teaching field program.
+Students who meet the following minimum criteria as outlined below may apply for admission to the teacher education program in their respective teaching fields.

-- Students must successfully complete the pre-professional lab experience in their field of study with a grade of at least a C-.
-Students should check with an academic adviser for the specific departmental course with the lab experience.
+- Students must successfully complete the pre-professional lab experience in their teaching field with a grade of at least a C-.

 - Each candidate for admission must successfully complete an interview with at least two faculty members.
 Speaking skills and knowledge and abilities based on previous coursework will be among the attributes assessed in the interview.
 The interview evaluation will become part of the application to a TEP.

-- Appropriate faculty and administrative signatures are required once all criteria have been met.
+- Appropriate faculty/departmental and administrative signatures are required once all criteria have been met.

 Internship Requirements

 After successfully completing all required coursework, each student is reviewed for placement in an internship.
-The teaching internship (formerly called student teaching) is one of the most important experiences a College of Education student has.
+The teaching internship is one of the most important experiences a College of Education student has.
 It is generally regarded as the culminating activity of one's preparation to become a teacher.
 At The University of Alabama, the internship is a full-semester, full-time assignment.

 Both undergraduate and nontraditional students must file internship applications with the Office of Clinical Experiences during the semester preceding the semester of the planned internships.
-The application process begins by attending a mandatory application session, which is held on the first Wednesday in October for spring-semester interns and the first Wednesday in March for fall-semester interns.
+The application process begins by attending a mandatory application session.

 A student may apply to enroll for an internship if the following criteria have been met: